keith/git-pile/README.md

 -i` and deleting the lines from the file, or by using [this script](https://github.com/keith/dotfiles/blob/2ae59b8f2afbb2a2cea2b55ef1b37da55bd5c1d3/bin/git-droplast).
 Be careful not to drop any un-submitted work when doing this.

+### Stacked PRs

+`git-pile` supports basic PR stacking by passing the `--onto SHA` flag to `git submitpr`.
+This creates your PR targeting the underlying branch from the commit you pass.
+This assumes your other commit already has a PR.
+Unlike some other tools `git-pile` does not handle the merging and resolution of these PRs.
+When you merge the first PR in your stack, GitHub will automatically re-target your second PR to the correct branch.
+Unfortunately it will leave the initial commit in the branch, which means you have to `git rebasepr` your second commit, to make GitHub correctly reflect the changes in the PR.

 ## Under the hood